 A Healthy Organization would create an environment in which prejudice and injustice can no longer flourish, thus contributing to the health and wellbeing of underrepresented groups at our organization and beyond.

-How can we create health and wellbeing in a start up environment?
+Startups: How can we create health and wellbeing in a start up environment?

 Start ups are fast paced and stressful environments.
 The stakes are high, with big risks and big rewards.
 This is highly motivating for people who join start ups, and stress can have a positive impact on performance, particularly if it’s in service of a shared mission.
 But stress has a point of diminishing returns.
-The key in start ups is to prevent employees from burning out, which not only impacts the employee but business results and long term employer brand as well.
+The key in start ups is to prevent founders and employees from burning out, which not only impacts the employee but business results and long term employer brand as well.

 To create a healthy start up culture, we focus on maintaining positive employee stress levels and build a system of practices around that.
 For example, to create positive stress we could offer a stretch opportunity program, have pitch competitions, create individual development plans (IDPs) to understand career goals and work toward achieving or even exceeding them, or incentivize achievement with a meaningful bonus structure.